versionpress/versionpress/plugins/versionpress/src/Database/schema-readme.md

       interval: 5min
 ```

 The values in the `frequently-written` array can either be strings which are then interpreted as queries, or objects with `query` and `interval` keys.
+Queries use the same syntax as search / filtering in the UI, with some small differences like that the date range operator cannot be used but overall, the syntax is pretty intuitive.
 The interval is parsed by the `strtotime()` PHP function and the default value is one hour.

 ## Ignoring entities